 More in-depth metrics from GA include reports on the audience, page acquisition, user behavior, conversions and type of device used (mobile, desktop, tablet).
 You can also link GA to your social media accounts to track campaigns and statistics on those channels.

-Let’s look at one Google Analytics metric you should be very interested in: audience.
+Let’s look at one Google Analytics metric you should be very interested in: the audience.
 GA can provide diverse information about your web visitors:

 This data is invaluable because it provides insight into how your visitors relate to and interact with your website.
 With this information, you can make website and content updates and see if they have a positive effect on user behavior.